unrealwork/atsd-use-cases/Chart_of_the_Day/world-progress-explorer/README.md

 value = var v = value('cpi'); var p = value('prev_cpi'); if(p!=null && v!=null) return (v / p - 1) * 100
 ```

-To implement this function, the following syntax is used:
+To implement this function, the this setting is used:

 ```javascript
 value = fred.PercentChangeFromYearAgo('raw')